Springs Stewardship

 Pakoon Spring, Arizona in 2007.
 Restoration began in 2007 and the spring is responding positively.
 Photo courtesy of the Grand Canyon Wildlands Council.

 The good news is that springs can often be rehabilitated or restored to an ecologically sustainable condition.
 The process is relatively easy and can be accomplished through minor changes in management.
-SSI's perspective is that we should continue to work towards understanding springs ecosystem ecology and that, where used, springs should be sustainably managed for both societal and ecosystem functionality.

 Management Process